ArtifexSoftware/MuPDF.NET/docs/api/utils.rst

             2. 90 degree ccw rotation.
 (Exif = 8)
             3. 180 degree ccw rotation.
 (Exif = 3)
             4. 270 degree ccw rotation.
 (Exif = 6)
-            5. flip on X. (Exif = 2)
+            5. Flip on X. (Exif = 2)
-            6. flip on X, then rotate ccw by 90 degrees.
+            6. Flip on X, then rotate ccw by 90 degrees.
 (Exif = 5)
-            7. flip on X, then rotate ccw by 180 degrees.
+            7. Flip on X, then rotate ccw by 180 degrees.
 (Exif = 4)
-            8. flip on X, then rotate ccw by 270 degrees.
+            8. Flip on X, then rotate ccw by 270 degrees.
 (Exif = 7)

          .. note::

             * For some "exotic" images (FAX encodings, RAW formats and the like), this method will not work.
-You can however still work with such images in PyMuPDF, e.g. by using :meth:`Document.ExtractImage` or create pixmaps via `Pixmap(doc, xref)`.
+You can however still work with such images in MupDF.NET, e.g. by using :meth:`Document.ExtractImage` or create pixmaps via `Pixmap(doc, xref)`.
 These methods will automatically convert exotic images to the PNG format before returning results.
             * You can also get the properties of images embedded in a PDF, via their :data:`xref`.
-In this case make sure to extract the raw stream: `pymupdf.GetImageProfile(doc.GetXrefStreamRaw(xref))`.
+In this case make sure to extract the raw stream: `Utils.GetImageProfile(doc.GetXrefStreamRaw(xref))`.
             * Images as returned by the image blocks of :meth:`Page.GetText` using "dict" or "rawdict" options are also supported.